ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 # Implementation Status

-> Note to the RFC Editor: please remove this apendix prior publication.
+> Note to the RFC Editor: please remove this appendix prior publication.

 At IETF#116, Gianpaolo Scalone (Vodafone) and Ralf Weber (Akamai) presented an implementation of this specification.
 More details can be found at {{Impl-1}}.